 The Curly Girl Method was created by Lorraine Massey, the author of the book Curly Girl, the Handbook.
 The method It is also sometimes known as CG or just Curly Girl.

-The aim of the method is to restore your hair’s natural health and curls by using naturally derived ingredients and avoid harsh chemicals which damage your hair.
+The aim of the method is to restore your hair’s natural health and curls by using naturally derived ingredients and avoid harsh chemicals that damage your hair.

 The chemicals we want to avoid on the Curly Girl Method are: